Biswas57/kaflow/Engineering_Requirements.md

 ### 1.4.3.
 Consumer Rebalancing

-A system should be able to dynamically change the rebalancing strategy between one of two rebalancing strategies - range rebalancing, and round robin rebalancing.
+A system will be able to dynamically change the rebalancing strategy between one of two rebalancing strategies - range rebalancing, and round robin rebalancing.
 These rebalancing strategies are used to reassign partitions to consumers anytime a consumer is added to a consumer group or an existing consumer is removed from a consumer group.

-If a partition is assigned a new consumer after rebalancing, the new consumer should continue consumption from where the previous consumer left off.
+If a partition is assigned a new consumer after rebalancing, the new consumer will continue consumption from where the previous consumer left off.

 #### 1.4.3.1.
 Range Rebalancing